-Although it is still uncertain whether the ancient Chinese coin that was found in the Vale Royal area of Cheshire, England is truly a medieval find (sceptics believe it’s more likely a loss from a curated collection), it brings up some interesting facts about currency, trade and travel in the Middle Ages.
+Although it is still uncertain whether the ancient Chinese coin that was found in the Vale Royal area of Cheshire, England is truly a medieval find (sceptics believe it’s more likely a loss from a curated collection), it brings up some interesting facts about The money used in a particular country at a particular time, like dollar, yen, euro, etc., consisting of banknotes and coins, that does not require endorsement as a medium of exchange.
+More, trade and travel in the Middle Ages.

-The coin, found to be a product of the 11th century Northern Song dynasty, is the only one of that era to ever have been discovered in Britain.
+The A coin is a small, flat, round piece of metal alloy (or combination of metals) used primarily as legal tender.
+Issued by government, they are standardised in weight and composition and are produced at ‘mints’.
+More, found to be a product of the 11th century Northern Song dynasty, is the only one of that era to ever have been discovered in Britain.
 Given its uniqueness, it has triggered the interest of archaeologists and historians, including Dr. Caitlin Green who wrote an extensive blog on the topic.

 Dr. Green explains that these copper alloy coins were produced in large quantities around the end of the 10th and beginning of the 11th centuries (AD 960–1127) but that 88% of them were still in used through the 14th century, inside and outside China.
 This could support the argument that the coin actually made its way to Europe late into the same period, an era when other Asian artefacts were also found to be imported to Britain.